 What should I do if I notice changes in my belly button’s appearance?

-Contact your board-certified plastic surgeon if you notice any unusual changes.
+Contact your board-certified Cosmetic Surgeon if you notice any unusual changes.
 Common concerns include swelling or redness.

 Can exercise impact my belly button after surgery?